AANovokhatskiy/pyscarcopula/docs/guide/experimental_models.md

 ## Equicorrelation Gaussian Copula

-For d assets, the standard Gaussian copula has `d(d-1)/2` correlation parameters, all static.
-The equicorrelation model uses a single dynamic correlation:
+For `d` assets, the standard Gaussian copula has `d(d-1)/2` static correlation parameters.
+The equicorrelation model uses a single dynamic
+correlation:

 $$R(t) = (1-\rho(t)) \cdot I + \rho(t) \cdot \mathbf{1}\mathbf{1}^\top$$

 All pairwise correlations equal $\rho(t)$, which follows an OU process via SCAR.
 This gives 3 parameters instead of `d(d-1)/2`.

 The density is analytical and `O(d)` per evaluation, with no matrix inversion required.